skypjack/entt/docs/md/meta.md

 For example, in the case of primitive types like `int` or `char`, but not just them.

-For this reason and only for default constructible types, a default constructor is automatically defined and associated with their meta types, whether they are explicitly or implicitly generated.<br/>
+For this reason and only for default constructible types, default constructors are automatically defined and associated with their meta types, whether they are explicitly or implicitly generated.<br/>
 Therefore, it won't be necessary to do this in order to construct an integer from its meta type: